HunterMcCullagh/Portfolio/README.md

 # Portfolio
-Examples of code created by Hunter McCullagh using C++, C, Python, and Java.

-The following examples of code are projects created by me to demonstrate my proficiency at programming
+Projects and examples of code, electrical, and mechanical design to demonstrate my proficiency